Millions in tax dollars flow to anti-abortion centers in US

-1 of18 Nurse Cassie Owen demonstrates an ultrasound machine at the Portico Crisis Pregnancy Center Jan.
+1 of18 Portico Crisis Pregnancy Center executive Director Laura Messick, left, shows Tennessee Gov. Bill Lee one of two ultrasound examination rooms during a tour Jan.
 26, 2022, in Murfreesboro, Tenn.
-States that have passed ever-restrictive abortion laws also have been funneling millions of taxpayer dollars into privately operated clinics that steer women away from abortions but provide little if any health care services.
+The privately operated crisis pregnancy centers are funded with taxpayer dollars and steer women away from abortions but provide little if any health care services.
+The centers have opened in about a dozen states with restrictive abortion laws.
 Mark Zaleski/AP Show More Show Less

 2 of18 Nurse Cassie Owen demonstrates an ultrasound machine at the Portico Crisis Pregnancy Center Jan.
 26, 2022, in Murfreesboro, Tenn.
 States that have passed ever-restrictive abortion laws also have been funneling millions of taxpayer dollars into privately operated clinics that steer women away from abortions but provide little if any health care services.
 Mark Zaleski/AP Show More Show Less 3 of18